Periodic dynamics in superconductors induced by an impulsive optical quench: Theoretical Formalism

 \emph{The Maxwell equations---}In the gauge where the scalar potential is zero: ${\bm E} = - \frac{1}{c} \partial_t {\bm A}$ and ${\bm B} = \nabla \times {\bm A}$.
 The remaining Maxwell equations read:

 \emph{Theory of dynamical Gaussian fluctuations---}The above equations of motion can be formulated as stochastic first-order equations on eight real physical degrees of freedom $\bm q = (\psi_1,\psi_2,\bm A, \bm E)$, where $\psi = \psi_1 + i \psi_2$.
 One can then write a single first-order Fokker-Planck equation on the cumulative distribution functional ${\cal P}[t; \bm q]$.
 One of the simplifications we employ in this work is that we assume that ${\cal P}$ remains Gaussian throughout the time evolution, i.e. ${\cal P}$ is fully characterized by time-dependent expectation values $\langle \bm q\rangle(t)$ and {\it instantaneous} correlators $\langle q_\alpha(\bm r_1, t) q_\beta(\bm r_2, t) \rangle_c$.
 We further assume that the system is homogeneous in space so that in momentum space, one only has correlators of type $\langle q_\alpha(-\bm k, t) q_\beta(\bm k, t) \rangle_c$.
-The main technical result of this work is that we derive the first-order equations of motion on all of those correlators -- see SI for details.
+The main technical result of this work is that we derive the first-order equations of motion on all of those correlators.
+The derivation, together with the final form of equations of motion, are relegated to Appendix~\ref{Sec:Main_eqn}.
 The obtained set of equations allows us to investigate fluctuating dynamics after photoexcitation events numerically.